 How Does it Work?

 Since 1790, a census of the U.S. population has been conducted every 10 years (and since 1930 has always been conducted on April 1).
-The next Census will be conducted on April 1, 2020.
+The most recent Census began on April 1, 2020.

 Questions on the Census include general contact information and information on residency, ethnicity, and age.
 The Census Bureau is required by law to protect individuals’ information, all of which is combined to only be used for statistical purposes.
-For the 2020 Census, individuals can fill out the form online, by mail, or by phone.
+For the 2020 Census, individuals were able to fill out the form online, by mail, or by phone.

 Federal law mandates all households participate in the Census, and any household member over 18 who does not participate can be fined.
 According to The Hill, “Not completing census forms is a crime under Title 13 of the U.S. Code,” with the exception of not answering based on religious beliefs.
 Title 13 imposed a $100 fine for refusing to answer census questions and a $500 fine for answering questions falsely.
 In 1984, however, the Sentencing Reform Act increased the minimum fines to $5,000.
 The last census failure to be prosecuted was in 1970; census officials usually contact residents who fail to complete census questions to allow them to comply.